Here's the fast-food restaurant with the slowest drive-thru

 "[W]e know in the drive-thru the guest wants speed and accuracy, but they don't want to feel rushed," Abercrombie said in the report, which drew its conclusions from a survey of 1,000 customers who visited a fast food restaurant last month.

-Wendy's chief operations officer Deepak Ajmani told QSR that the company is upgrading its digital order-taking process, which includes placing orders on Wendy's mobile app and self-service kiosks in the lobby.
+Wendy's didn't respond to a request for comment Monday.
+Its chief operations officer Deepak Ajmani told QSR that the company is upgrading its digital order-taking process, which includes placing orders on Wendy's mobile app and self-service kiosks in the lobby.

 "We still focus on car counts and speed of service, but accuracy and taste of food as well as overall customer satisfaction and likelihood to return are also crucial indicators," he told the outlet.